The Sims 4: Build mode

 Build mode in The Sims 4 includes tools for resizing, moving, and duplicating entire rooms and buildings.

 Build mode is the main interface for constructing and furnishing houses and lots in The Sims 4.
 Players can construct buildings and design interior layouts, save their custom buildings or lots into the in-game library, or place down pre-made rooms and buildings.
 Rooms are constructed by drawing walls or placing shaped templates, and can be redrawn or resized later.
-New in The Sims 4, is the ability to move and duplicate rooms and buildings.
+New to The Sims 4 is the ability to move and duplicate rooms and buildings.

 Bodies of water, such as fountains, swimming pools, and ponds, can be constructed.
-Interior construction options include doors, archways, half-walls, stairs, and wall and floor coverings.
+Interior construction options include doors, archways, half-walls, stairs, wall coverings, and floor coverings.
 Players can customize buildings extensively, with options for multiple floors, various wall heights, adjustable foundations, and free placement of doors and windows.
 To furnish a home, players purchase furniture and appliances in Build mode, such as televisions, chairs, showers, beds, and fridges.
-Each item has a specific function, ranging from fulfilling a Sim's need, building a skill, or simply adding decoration.
+Each item has a specific function, ranging from fulfilling a Sim's need to building a skill or adding decoration.
 Some items are locked and become available as Sims progress in their careers or through cheat codes.

 Worlds

-Worlds included in The Sims 4s DLC packs frequently borrow inspirations from real-life locations; areas in rural England—such as Cotswolds (pictured)—were cited as inspirations for the Henford-on-Bagley world in Cottage Living.
+Worlds included in The Sims 4s DLC packs frequently draw inspiration from real-life locations; areas in rural England—such as Cotswolds (pictured)—were cited as inspirations for the Henford-on-Bagley world in Cottage Living.

-A world is a collection of several neighborhoods, and each world contains a fixed number of lots available for players to customize or build from scratch.
+A world is a collection of several neighborhoods, and each world contains a fixed number of lots that players can customize or build from scratch.
 Lots can be zoned as residential or community spaces.
-Sims can visit lots in any world, regardless of which world they reside in, and Sims from other households appear as non-player characters roaming within worlds.
-Unlike its predecessor The Sims 3 (2009), The Sims 4 does not have open worlds; instead, traveling between lots triggers a loading screen, although neighborhoods incorporate limited open world functionality through gameplay objects.
+Sims can visit lots in any world, regardless of which world they reside in, and Sims from other households appear as non-player characters roaming through worlds.
+Unlike its predecessor The Sims 3 (2009), The Sims 4 does not have open worlds; instead, traveling between lots triggers a loading screen, although neighborhoods incorporate limited open-world functionality through interactive objects.

-The Sims 4 includes three worlds in the base game: Willow Creek and Oasis Springs contain pre-constructed houses, community lots, and families; Newcrest, a sandbox world added in a 2015 update, only contains blank lots free for players to build on.
+The Sims 4 includes three worlds in the base game: Willow Creek and Oasis Springs contain pre-constructed houses, community lots, and families; Newcrest, a sandbox world added in a 2015 update, contains only blank lots for players to build on.
 Expansion packs and "game packs" add new worlds to the game, with the added world usually being a core feature of the pack.
-These worlds borrow inspirations from real-life locations; for example, Island Living introduces a tropical world named Sulani, Jungle Adventure introduces a Latin American–inspired vacation world named Selvadorada, Snowy Escape introduces a mountainous Japan-inspired world named Mt.
-Komorebi, and Cottage Living includes a rural England-inspired world named Henford-on-Bagley.
+These worlds draw inspiration from real-life locations; for example, Island Living introduces a tropical world named Sulani, Jungle Adventure introduces a Latin American–inspired vacation world named Selvadorada, Snowy Escape introduces a mountainous Japan-inspired world named Mt.
+Komorebi, and Cottage Living introduces a rural England-inspired world named Henford-on-Bagley.